Floer theory and flips: Stabilization

-\begin{proof}[Sketch of proof] Denote by $\J^*(X,D^k \cup D^{k,'}; J_{D^0},\theta,E)$ the subset of $\J^*(X,D^k,J,\theta,E)$ of almost complex structures close to $J$ preserving $TD^{k,'}$ as well.
-By \cite[Corollary 8.20]{cm:trans}, there exists a path-connected, open, dense set in $\J^*(X,D^k \cup D^{k,'}; J_{D^k},\theta,E)$ with the property that for any $J \in \J^*(X,D^k \cup D^{k,'}; J_{D^k},\theta,E)$, neither $D^k$ nor $D^{k,'}$ contain any non-constant holomorphic spheres of energy at most $E$, and each holomorphic sphere meets both $D^k$ and $D^{k,'}$ in at least three points.
+By \cite[Corollary 8.20]{cm:trans}, there exists a path-connected, open, dense set in $\J^*(X,D^k \cup D^{k,'}; J_{D^k},\theta,E)$ with the property that for any $J \in \J^*(X,D^k \cup D^{k,'}; J_{D^k},\theta,E)$, neither $D^k$ nor $D^{k,'}$ contain any non-constant pseudoholomorphic spheres of energy at most $E$, and each pseudoholomorphic sphere meets both $D^k$ and $D^{k,'}$ in at least three points.
 Fix such an almost complex structure $J_{D^k,D^{k'}}$, and an associated perturbation system $\ul{P}_k''$ using the divisor $D^k$ such that the almost complex structures $J_{k,\Gamma}'' $ are equal to $J_{D^k,D^{k,'}}$ on $D^k \cup D^{k,'}$.
-The argument in the previous section (keeping the divisor constant but changing the almost complex structures) shows that the associated Fukaya algebras $ \widehat{CF}(L, \ul{P}_k) \cong \widehat{CF}(L, \ul{P}_k'') $ are homotopy equivalent.
+The argument in the previous section (keeping the divisor constant but changing the almost complex structures) shows that the associated Fukaya algebras $ CF(L, \ul{P}_k) \cong CF(L, \ul{P}_k'') $ are homotopy equivalent.
 Similarly, choose a perturbation system $\ul{P}_k'$ using the divisor $D^{k,'}$.
-We claim that the Fukaya algebras $ \widehat{CF}(L, \ul{P}_k') \stackrel{?}{\cong}\widehat{CF}(L, \ul{P}_k'') $ are homotopy equivalent.
+We claim that the Fukaya algebras $ CF(L, \ul{P}_k') \stackrel{?}{\cong}CF(L, \ul{P}_k'') $ are homotopy equivalent.
 To see this, we define adapted stable maps adapted to the pair $(D^k, D^{k,'})$: a map is adapted if each interior marking maps to either $D^k$ or $D^{k,'}$, and the first $n_k$ markings map to $D^k$ and the last $n_k'$ markings map to $D^{k,'}$.
-A perturbation datum morphism $\ul{P} = (P_{\Gamma})$ is coherent if it is compatible if with the morphisms of moduli spaces as before: (Cutting edges) axiom, (Collapsing edges or Making an edge/weight finite/non-zero) axiom, and satisfies the (Infinite weights) axiom and (Product) axiom, where now on the unquilted components above resp. below the quilted components the perturbation system is required to depend only on the first $n_k$ resp. last $n_k'$ points mapping to $D^k$ resp. $D^{k,'}$ (that is, pulled back under the forgetful map forgetting the first $n_k$ resp. last $n_k'$ markings).
-Then the same arguments as before produce the required homotopy equivalence; taking the perturbations to be $C^2$-small implies that the analog of \eqref{ce} holds.
-Putting everything together we have homotopy equivalences
+A perturbation datum morphism $\ul{P} = (P_{\Gamma})$ is coherent if it is compatible if with the morphisms of moduli spaces as before: (Cutting edges) axiom, (Collapsing edges/Making an edge or weight finite or non-zero) axiom, and satisfies the (Infinite weights) axiom and (Product) axiom, where now on the unquilted components above resp. below the quilted components the perturbation system is required to depend only on the first $n_k$ resp. last $n_k'$ points mapping to $D^k$ resp. $D^{k,'}$ (that is, pulled back under the forgetful map forgetting the first $n_k$ resp. last $n_k'$ markings).
+Then the same arguments as before, together with the existence of the homotopy from \cite{wx:partly}, produce the required homotopy equivalence.
+Putting everything together we have homotopy equivalences $ CF(L, \ul{P}_k) \cong CF(L, \ul{P}_k'') \cong CF(L, \ul{P}_k') .$ Applying \eqref{shown} completes the proof. \end{proof}